Killing of Michael Ovsjannikov: Aftermath

+A makeshift memorial was set up on Trierer Strasse.
 On 28 August 2023, Ovsjannikov's funeral service was held at St. Peter Church in Wengerohr and attended by 1,000 visitors, including mayor Joachim Rodenkirch and Spangdahlem Air Base Commander Kevin Crofton.

 The Säubrennerkirmes retained increased police patrols as a security measure in the years after Ovsjannikov's death.
+In 2025, on the second anniversary of Ovsjannikov's death, a 100 balloon release memorial was organised by Wittlich residents on the street where the killing occurred.

 Prosecutor of Trier Higher Regional Court Peter Fritzen denied the allegations levied by Harrison's defense.
 Contradicting the appeal that led to the suppression of the confession, Harrison's attorney Grover Baxley claimed that only "German Polizei" had handled the interrogation of Harrison, that officers told him that he was held for aggravated assault rather than homicide, and that the confession was coerced.
 Fritzen stated that American investigators were present and talked with the suspects, that police disclosed the homicide investigation to Harrison and that no force was used by police.
 The prosecutor's office saw no merit in the accusations based on limited documentations provided by U.S. military authorities.
 The parents of Ovsjannikov accused Harrison's attorney of establishing the defense on a false basis.
 Rhineland-Palatinate Minister of Justice Herbert Mertin has ordered a re-examination of the validity of handover of Harrison and Cain to NATO custody.
-Ovjannikov's family is seeking to abolish the status of forces agreement in Germany through state and federal courts, as well as the European Court of Justice.
+Although Mertin died in office only three months after the order in February 2025, the process of reevaluating the NATO SOFA by the state ministry of justice is ongoing as of January 2026.

+During the 202nd plenary session of the Bundestag on 4 December 2024, North Rhine-Westphalia MP Sevim Dağdelen asked Minister of State Anna Lührmann whether the federal government had plans to review the NATO SOFA and the NATO SOFA Supplementary Agreement in light of the recent acquittal in Ovsjannikov's killing.
+Lührmann maintained that a review and prosecution of U.S. troops in general would be a matter to be overseen by the individual states.